jiewwwang/Single-cell-retinal-regeneration/README.md

 The files 'Zebrafish_NMDA_cell_features.tsv', 'Zebrafish_LD_cell_features.tsv' and 'Zebrafish_TNFa_cell_features.tsv' contain the features of cells in zebrafish from NMDA treatment, light damage and T+R treatment, respectively.

-The file 'Chick_Cell_features.tsv' contain the features of cells in chick NMDA or growth factor treatment.
+The file 'Chick_NMDAandGF_cell_features.tsv' contain the features of cells in chick NMDA or growth factor treatment.